typpo/blog/source/_posts/2013-08-27-how-my-ridiculous-side-project-got-acquired.markdown

 {% img center http://i.imgur.com/Y7woyuB.png?1 %}

 Over time, people started initiating contact instead of the other way around, and my network grew.
+Persistent emails were the single largest contributing factor in the success of Asterank.

-## Lesson 2: Viral content can be a great start, but it's not a sustainable strategy.
+## Lesson 2: Viral/social content is unpredictable

 When I launched, the only self-promotion I did was a [Hacker News post](https://news.ycombinator.com/item?id=3967670), which gained a total of 2 points (I deserved this for giving it such an awful linkbait title).